Autism Assessment

 Our Approach to Autism Assessment

 At Rocky Mountain Psychological Services, we understand that seeking an autism assessment can be overwhelming for families.
-This is the reason our professional team of clinicians takes an approach with care, patience, and genuine respect for every individual’s unique journey.
+This is the reason our professional team of clinicians approaches each assessment with care, patience, and genuine respect for every individual’s unique journey.

 Our assessment process is very thorough and evidence-based, combining developmental history, standardized testing, behavioural observations, and valuable insights from parents, teachers, and caregivers.
 We take time to listen to your concerns, notice your child’s strengths, and explore the areas where they may need more support.

-Our goal is not just to answer the question or give an autism diagnosis, but also to guide you to a clear understanding of your child’s needs and practical strategies that can make a real difference at home, in school, and in daily life, regardless of the diagnostic outcome of the assessment.
+Our goal is not just to answer the question of Autism or give an Autism diagnosis, but also to guide you to a clear understanding of your child’s needs and practical strategies that can make a real difference at home, in school, and in daily life.

 Children playing blocks autism assessment Calgary